FoibeU/weather-app/Api_Weather_App/README.md

 The Weather App is a simple web application that allows users to retrieve weather information for a specified city.
 It leverages the OpenWeatherMap API to fetch real-time weather data and displays it in an intuitive and user-friendly format

 How you can navigate it as A User:
  .
-Enter the name of a city in the input field.
+Enter the name of a city in the input field
  .
 Click the "Get Weather" button.
  .
 The current temperature, weather description, and an icon will be displayed.